Lalbaugcha Raja

-The belief that this idol of Ganesha is, Navasacha Ganpati (नवसाचा गणपती) (which means the "one who fulfils all wishes") draws over 1.5 million pilgrims to the idol's display area daily during the 10-day Ganesha Chaturthi festival.
+The belief that this idol of Ganesha is Navasacha Ganapati (नवसाचा गणपती) (which means the "one who fulfils all wishes") draws over 1.5 million pilgrims to the idol's display area daily during the 10-day Ganesha Chaturthi festival.

-As of 2025, the Lalbaugcha Raja has entered 92 years.
+As of 2026, the Lalbaugcha Raja has entered 93 years.

 History

-Lalbaugcha Raja is the popular Ganesha idol of the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal.
+LRVA Lalbaugcha Raja is the popular Ganesha idol of the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal.
 The mandal, formerly known as 'Sarvajanik Ganeshotsav Mandal, Lalbaug,' was founded in 1934 at Lalbaug Market by the fishermen of the Koli community.

 The 'mandal' was founded because of a vow (Navas) for the construction of the present Lalbaug Market at its existing place.
 The market at Peru Chawl was shut down in 1932.
 Hence, the fishermen and vendors, who used to sell in the open place vowed to Ganesha to create a permanent place for their market.
 Aided by Kuwarji Jethabhai Shah, Shyamrao Vishnu Bodhe, V. B. Korgaonkar, Ramchandra Tawate, Nakhawa Kokam Mama, Bhausaheb Shinde, U. A. Rao, and the local residents, landlord Rajabai Tayyabali agreed to dedicate a plot for the market.
 The fishermen and traders established the Ganesha idol on 12 September 1934, in gratitude.
 The idol was dressed in the traditional attire of fishermen.
 This idol is believed to fulfil the wishes of devotees.
 The mandal was formed in the era when the freedom struggle was at its peak.

+Since 1934, the idol was sculpted in different forms and its themes changed over the years, referencing scenes from Hindu mythology, Indian history and current affairs.
+Only in 2000, the iconic face of Lalbaugcha Raja was finalised.
+This face is continued to this day.

-In 2020, due to the COVID-19 pandemic, the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal cancelled its traditional festivities for the first time in its in 86 years of its existence, instead focused on a campaign to raise awareness about the virus.
+In 2020, due to the COVID-19 pandemic, the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal cancelled its traditional festivities for the first time in its in 86 years of its existence, instead focusing on a campaign to raise awareness about the virus.

 Caretakers

-The Lalbaugcha Raja Ganapati idol has been protected by the Kambli family for over eight decades.
+The Lalbaugcha Raja Ganapati idol has been sculpted by the Kambli family for over eight decades.